HelinIot/Error-MySQL-shutdown-unexpectedly/README.md

 ### 🐛 **MySQL shutdown unexpectedly error in XAMPP – Causes & Solutions**

-### 🚨 **Issue Description:**
+#### 🚨 **Issue Description:**
 While running MySQL in XAMPP, you might encounter the following error:
 ```
 Error: MySQL shutdown unexpectedly.
 This may be due to a blocked port, missing dependencies,
 improper privileges, a crash, or a shutdown by another method.
 ```

-This error indicates that MySQL was stopped due to issues such as corrupted database files, configuration errors, or improper shutdowns.
+This error indicates that MySQL was stopped due to issues such as port conflicts, corrupted database files, configuration errors, or improper shutdowns.

 ---

-### 🛠️ **Common Causes and Solutions:**
+#### 🛠️ **Common Causes and Solutions:**

 ### 1️⃣ **Corrupted Database Files**
 An improper shutdown can corrupt MySQL’s data files.